'Archie is going to be a big brother': Prince Harry, Meghan expecting 2nd baby

 LONDON -- Another "royal baby" is on the way!

-Harry and Meghan, Duke and Duchess of Sussex, are expecting their second child, a spokesperson confirmed to ABC News.
+Harry and Meghan, Duke and Duchess of Sussex, are expecting their second child, a spokesperson confirmed to ABC News Sunday.

 "We can confirm that Archie is going to be a big brother.
 The Duke and Duchess of Sussex are overjoyed to be expecting their second child," the spokesperson said in a statement.